Membranes and Transport

 The different structures in different types of fatty acids influence their chemical characteristics and biological effects:

-• longer fatty acids are more rigid, reduce membrane fluidity and permeability
+• longer fatty acids are more rigid, reducing membrane fluidity and permeability

 • cis-unsaturated fatty acids increase membrane fluidity and permeability by disrupting close packing of fatty acid tails.
 Cis-polyunsaturated (2 or more double bonds) fatty acids are even more bent and disruptive.